 Sampling of other fellowships, not necessarily geared toward engineering

-- American Association of University Women Fellowships - November 2019 US Citizens, December 2019 International Students)
+- American Association of University Women Fellowships - November 2020

-- Josephine de Karman Fellowship Trust - January 2020
+- Josephine de Karman Fellowship Trust - Only available to students in California for 20-21 Cycle

 For info on other more specialized or smaller money fellowships please visit the MIT ODGE Fellowships page.